OWASP/www-project-ai-security-and-privacy-guide/README.md

 * AI model attacks: data poisoning, input manipulation, data reverse engineering, and model theft, which all require deep machine learning knowledge and not security expertise per se.
 Read more at [BIML](https://berryvilleiml.com/taxonomy/), [ENISA](https://www.enisa.europa.eu/publications/securing-machine-learning-algorithms), and [Microsoft](https://docs.microsoft.com/en-us/security/failure-modes-in-machine-learning).
 We will epand on these attacks more in this guide later in time.
 * More aspects can be found in ISO/IEC 5338 and the upcoming ISO/IEC 27090 on AI security and 27091 on AI privacy.

-## Scope creep of security
+## Scope boundaries of AI security

-5. Try to avoid dragging every ‘popular’ AI risk into the security activity, such as transparency, fairness, and correctness.
+Try to avoid dragging every ‘popular’ AI risk into the security activity, such as transparency, fairness, and correctness.
 They are important, but it’s better to divide and conquer AI issues in an organization, instead of making everybody responsible for everything.
 In the end, that makes nobody responsible.

 Another example of scope creep is 'safety'.
 Given the role of AI systems, this is a prominent theme.
 It is of course related to security, especially when talking about the integrity of data.
 However, there are sides to safety that are not of direct concern from the security perspectice, in particular regarding the correctness of an AI model.